 Say yes to water, no to sports drinks

-Nutrition experts say that energy and sports drinks are full of sugar and artificial flavors and colors that the body doesn’t need, and has to spend energy processing and getting rid of.
-Sports drinks are only beneficial for athletes playing high-intensity sports in 60-minute duration or more, or when it’s very hot outside.
+Nutrition experts say that energy and sports drinks are full of sugar, and artificial flavors and colors that the body doesn't need.
+Your body must spend energy processing and getting rid of these additives.
+Sports drinks are only beneficial for athletes playing high-intensity sports for longer than 1-hour, or when it is very hot outside.
 Those doing less should avoid sugared drinks, and use plain water for hydration.